 - 5. Clean and install the cylinder liner. - 6.
 Lightly coat the sealing head seal components with FML-2 grease and slide the seal assembly onto the inlet end of the sealing head. - 7.
 Lightly coat the outboard bore of the high pressure cylinder with FML-2 grease. - 8.
 Clean and lubricate the cylinder threads with Pure Goop. - 9.
+Apply Pure Goop to the sealing surface of the sealing head.
 Position the sealing head in the end cap.
 Hold the sealing head securely against the end cap and thread the end cap onto the cylinder.